‘Throwing fuel on the fire’ or ‘pouring oil on troubled waters’?

 a realm unrivalled.

-Beyond our beliefs, opinions and judgements is another state,
+Beyond our beliefs, opinions, judgements and knowledge is another state –

 a state of wisdom and common sense.